ariellouise/Covid/README.md

 This is a CLI Data Gem created for Flatiron.
 This will be edited more later.

+What we want this CLI to do. --Give user a list of states they plan on visiting.
+Show user the confirmed cases for that state.
+Be able to narrow down  the state to the confirmed cases by county.

 ## Installation

 Add this line to your application's Gemfile: